We will remember them

 We know of one man associated with Oxenholme who lost his life on active service in World War 2 or shortly after:

-George was a schoolmaster and served in WW2 as a Sergeant Navigator/Bomber in the Royal Air Force Volunteer Reserve, 15 Squadron and was killed in action on 2 March 1943.
-He is buried at Baarderadeel General Cemetery, Schillaard, Friesland, Netherlands and is commemorated on the Natland War Memorial and by a wall plaque inside St. Mark’s Church
+George was born in 1912 to Robert John Armer and his wife Jane who lived at 17 Helmside, Oxenholme.
+George was a schoolmaster and served in WW2 as a Sergeant Navigator/Bomber in the Royal Air Force Volunteer Reserve, 15 Squadron.
+George was killed in action on 2 March 1943.
+He was buried at Baarderadeel General Cemetery, Schillaard, Friesland, Netherlands and is commemorated on the Natland War Memorial and by a wall plaque inside St. Mark’s Church

 Also see: Armer family page